timroty/Android-APK-Architecutre-Visualization/README.md

 ### Running The Application
 The application requires Node to be installed as well as NPM.
 The application runs on the UNL CSE server on its current version of Node, v8.17.0 and its current version of NPM, 6.13.4.

 The application is also run from the command line and requires one command line argument, the file path a covert analysis model.
-The Covert models that resulted from running Covert on the Android APK files can be found at `covert > app_repo > demo > analysis > model`.
+The Covert models that resulted from running Covert on the Android APK files can be found at `covert/app_repo/demo/analysis/model`.
 For the easiest experience, the team copy and pasted those files into the main folder for easier file path specification when testing.
 If the application is run without specifying a file path, it will exit.
 If the file path is invalid or the path leads to a file that is not the specified model type, the program will not work properly.

 The application can be run by the following command: `node ./application.js filePath`.
 Using the Messenger.apk as an example, the model, named Messenger.xml, would be ran by calling `node ./application.js Messenger.xml`, assuming the model had been copied to the same location as the application.